 Each class introduces mindfulness meditations and the attitudes that best support these practices – kindness and compassion.
-Typically each evening will be a mix of practising mindfulness together, learning new mindfulness skills and reviewing the previous weeks daily mindfulness practice.
+Typically each session will be a mix of practising mindfulness together, learning new mindfulness skills and reviewing the previous weeks daily mindfulness practice.
 The Course focuses entirely on supporting the development of mindfulness so that each of us who participate may leave with a set of mindfulness skills and attitudes that will be of profound use for the rest of our lives.
 And lastly the course is fun.

 The course includes:

 - A free initial 20 minute meeting to make sure it is the right course at the right time for you.
 There is no commitment at this point.

 - A class for two and a half hours once a week for eight weeks or three whole days spread over six weeks.